 …so let’s talk about Arceus.

 Honestly I think a lot of people forget just how very little we actually know about Arceus.
 It has no role in the plot of any of the games that I know of, except for (of all things) Pokémon Conquest.
 In Conquest, there’s a legend that Arceus will appear to the one who can conquer all of Ransei; Nobunaga thinks that people’s belief in that legend is what causes the endless conflict in the region, and wants to defeat Arceus in order to break the cycle, so to me that is a story which is… not super positive towards the idea of believing uncritically in the literal truth of myths.
 In Diamond and Pearl Arceus is practically absent, and even in Platinum it’s strictly a background figure, whose actions and role in the cosmology are only speculated about by characters like Cynthia on the basis of ancient artistic and literary evidence.
 We’ve never even been able to visit the area where it lives because Nintendo never distributed the item that unlocks it (riddle me this: is the existence of the Hall of Origin above Mount Coronet “canon” if it’s programmed into the game but no one has ever been able to legitimately visit it?).
 For what it’s worth, Cynthia does seem to at least flirt with the idea that Arceus really did create the world, but her postgame monologue at the Celestic Ruins also presents this perspective: “To the people back then, those Pokémon really must have appeared [my emphasis] to rule over time and space.
 Seeing them must have shaken the people to their very core.”
 She’s interested in myths because they present a window into the worldview of the people who told them, not because she thinks they’re literally true, and even after coming face to face with Palkia and Dialga and seeing their power, she’s not a convert.
-Even Arceus and the Jewel of Life (which is a terrible movie and you should not watch it) doesn’t ever claim that Arceus created the universe, or the world, or even the Sinnoh region; hell, it doesn’t even claim that Arceus created the town in which the movie is set – Arceus saved the town from a meteor strike in ancient times, and gave it a special blessing (the titular Jewel of Life) that helped the people and the land recover from their brush with disaster, but no one treats it as a creator god.
+Even Arceus and the Jewel of Life (which is a terrible movie and you should not watch it) doesn’t seem to consistently hold that Arceus created the universe, or the world, or even the Sinnoh region.
+Hell, it doesn’t even claim that Arceus created the town in which the movie is set – Arceus saved the town from a meteor strike in ancient times, and gave it a special blessing (the titular Jewel of Life) that helped the people and the land recover from their brush with disaster, but no one treats it as a creator god.

 The only time in the games that we see Arceus actually do something is in Heart Gold and Soul Silver’s Sinjoh Ruins sequence, where it seems to have a special connection with the Unown and the culture that built the Ruins of Alph (who may have been Sinnohan in origin, or adopted elements of Sinnohan culture).
 According to Cynthia, texts describing the function of the Mystri Stage in the ruins say that, when Arceus stands there, “time, space and antimatter, or what we call the world, shall be born” – but it’s clear from what actually happens that this doesn’t mean Arceus will create a new universe of space, time and antimatter, but that it will create one or more of the Pokémon that the ruins’ builders believed were associated with those phenomena.
 Once Arceus has done its thing, Cynthia seems less awed by the fact that she’s seen the creation of a godlike legendary Pokémon than by the fact that she’s seen the creation of a Pokémon egg – because, remember, all things related to Pokémon reproduction are shrouded in a perpetual fog of mystery, which is a theme of the generation II games and their remakes.
 People are pretty sure Pokémon lay eggs (because they hatch from eggs), but no one’s ever seen it.
 This is what amazes her, and this is what Cynthia focuses on when she subsequently tries to interpret what’s just happened.